April 29, 2021

 As photographers, this is one of the questions we get asked most often after couples and families book with us…..what should I/we wear to our photography session?

-The next thing to consider is the time of year or season that you will be having your photos taken.
+Another aspect to consider is the time of year or season that you will be having your photos taken.
 Obviously light-weight, cool fabrics are a must in the heat of summer, while fall and winter make us think of sweaters and boots and maybe even thicker coats.

 Clothing with texture photographs well also (think chunky, solid coloured sweaters for fall and winter, or linen for summer).
 If you really want to bring in something with pattern, keep it simple with a patterned shirt under a solid colour sweater, as an example.